Yields: 3 quarts. This recipe can be easily doubled or tripled.

 - 2 tablespoons olive oil

-- 2 tablespoons minced garlic (6cloves, 18g)
+- 2 tablespoons minced garlic (6 cloves, 18g)

 - ½ teaspoon dried oregano or 1 teaspoon fresh

-- ½ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- 1 chiltepin pepper (optional)
+- 1 chiltepin hot pepper (optional)

+Wash your hands and put on a cooks apron.
 Add the olive oil to a large sauce pot over medium heat.
 When hot add the onion - sauté until the onion becomes translucent, but not brown.
 Add the garlic and optional hot pepper - stir with a wooden spoon.
 Avoid over browning the garlic, immediately add the peeled tomatoes, crushing them with your hands as you drop them in the pot.
 Add the paste.
 Stir well, bring to simmer.
 Reduce heat and cover.
+If your sauce seems too thick, thin it with some of the cooked pasta water.

-Unlike popular belief, the sauce does not need to simmer all day or for hours -- unless of course, you include a large piece of pork as some Italians do.
+Contrary to popular belief, pasta sauce does not need to simmer all day or for hours -- unless of course, you include a large piece of pork as some Italians do.
 Meatless Pomodoro sauce is finished after simmering for one hour or less.
-If your sauce seems too thick, thin it with some of the cooked pasta water.
+That being said, beneficial lycopene (a disease-fighting antioxidant found in tomatoes) may be better absorbed if the tomato sauce cooks longer.

 Buon Appetito